 Over at THE FLICK FILOSOPHER, MaryAnn Johanson asks a rather interesting question in regards to simultaneous fan-wanks This Is It and The Boondock Saints II: All Saints Day--"Is it a cop-out to say that a movie is 'for the fans'?"
 It's one of those questions you dismiss with an automatic "Of course it is," but naturally it deserves a deeper analysis.

-, homophobic insecurity and LOTS AND LOTS OF SCREAMING--even Clifton Collins Jr. (a rising star if ever there was one) is basically limited to a rehash of the long-dead David Della Rocco character.
+Let me just say this first.
+The Boondock Saints II blows.
+It's very nearly the same film as the first one, complete with slow motion, homophobic insecurity and LOTS AND LOTS OF SCREAMING--even Clifton Collins Jr. (a rising star if ever there was one) is basically limited to a rehash of the long-dead David Della Rocco character.
 The only thing that's noticeably different is a rather laughable attempt to mimic The Godfather Part II, with the MacManuses' father playing the role of Vito Corleone.
 As if the series had the character strength to warrant a backstory, or the smarts to support a mythology.
 But the fact that it blows should be fairly self-evident, no?
 It's about as self-evident as year-end consideration for This Is It should be laughable, but we're working at the mercy of cult audiences.

+The other day, I was talking to a few critics with whom I attended the All Saints Day screening in Boston.
+It was apparently the first public screening of the film, and the fans were out in full force, along with renowned tool Troy Duffy and his principal cast.
 (I will admit that sitting two rows behind Billy Connolly was a bizarre experience.)
 The standing ovations and the fawning Q&A session were a tough pill to swallow--I nearly choked on my tongue when Duffy responded to the requisite request for young-filmmaker advice with "be talented"--but you have to expect that.
 A strict retread is "a fanboy's dream," as one patron called it, and it's impossible to argue with that.
 But, as one critic eventually concluded, "It wasn't made for us."
 Okay--there's the unavoidable fact that everyone else assumes we're so far removed from movie love that we constitute a completely different genus of human being.
 But more to the point, he was talking about the age difference between his colleagues and the fans.

 Here's footage from that dreaded premiere:

-n it first started making the dormitory rounds a few short years into the decade.
+Being the youngest guy in a room full of critics has its problems.
+Paramount in this instance being that The Boondock Saints was made for me--or, at least, who I was when it first started making the dormitory rounds a few short years into the decade.
 I was a fan.
 Not a t-shirt-and-bobblehead kind of fan, mind, but enough of a fan to consider it a minor masterpiece and regularly quote the film alongside my chums as a college freshman.
 I had read Watchmen and The Dark Knight Returns by then, so I knew the attempts at profundity were bullshit.
 But what did that matter?
 When you're still obsessed with high-school cool, given license to curse with impunity and generally act like a moron, that kind of hyperactive gangland nonsense seems like everything that a movie can and should represent at that precise moment in time.
 Like everything else of such dubious worth, you grow out of it: The Boondock Saints loses its charm when you stop calling your friends "fags" and you start looking at Tarantino films for understanding instead of a cinematic circle jerk.
 That's something Duffy never seemed to learn in ten years (ten years!) of legal strife, Hollywood drama, and a documentary dedicated to his psychotic paranoia--the non-stop stream of gay jokes only yield for a few unpleasant dips into racist territory, and he even finds the time to orchestrate one of his fantasy shoot-outs as a grainy '70s exploitation flick!
 Good to know that he doesn't understand Grindhouse any better than he understood Pulp Fiction.

 But for as much as I can tell you that The Boondock Saints represents a phase, it's still an embarrassing yearbook photo for yours truly.
 The new film definitely opened a few wounds: I knew all the characters, I got all of the in-jokes, and I cringed a little every time I realized that I used to think of them as height of wit.
 What else does that say about who I was at that time?
 The other thing is that I've been writing film criticism in one form or another for about ten years now, and taking a brief tour through old reviews is jarring, to say the least.
 That "minor masterpiece" line actually comes directly from an old three-sentence review of the original film, while I was devouring Leonard Maltin's capsulettes by the pound and wanted to see how well I could write in the same format.
 Three-and-a-half stars, somehow.
 I've written a few other pieces about the movie since then... and as I watched more films and read more criticism... the star rating steadily dropped with each successive run through it.
 Maybe it's appropriate that All Saints Day has arrived a full ten years after the first film, simply because it becomes a pretty harsh reminder of where you've been--and you have to wonder whether you've really evolved since then.
 What did I not get about Pulp Fiction, or The Godfather or The Dark Knight Returns, to have a piece of crap like The Boondock Saints strike such a chord?
 How far back into the past would I have to travel to see myself feeling the same way about this sequel?

+The worst part about All Saints Day is the threat that it will be embraced by modern college freshmen as emotionally devastating, just as the original film was mistaken for being hip, original, and a contender in the debate on vigilantism.
 It's a little sad that Duffy has closed himself off to all but a select few as they pass through a revolving door of taste, but I think we all saw that one coming.
 Read this interview with him at CINEMATICAL, linked from the FILOSOPHER, for more unsurprising detritus.
 Yeah, yeah, critics don't know nothin', they'll never understand what the fans understand--but, speaking as someone who thought he understood, how does a more discerning eye make my opinion of both films invalid?
 If you consider yourself too far out of his "target demographic" for your opinion to matter, you end up playing right into his hands.
 And I have to freakin' know--are there really any fans of The Boondock Saints who stick around ten, even five, years after they first saw it?
 How many films do you have to watch, and how many times do you have to watch them, before you can tell tinsel from gold?

 This whole discussion can go both ways, of course, in the sense that you're sometimes surprised by where your tastes fall when you take in as much material as possible.
 A few months ago, I sat down to watch Ghostbusters for the first time in years, and I found it shallow, feckless, and irritating.
 My problem is that I'm only a Bill Murray fan when he's on a reasonable leash; give Venkman a straw hat and bamboo cane and it would have made no difference to me.
 Knowing that I kinda hated Ghostbusters made me feel miserable for the rest of that day--it was like I had stepped on a kitten.
 Nostalgic weltschmerz?
 Blockbuster disillusionment?
 Sure.
 But then there's the threat that people will shut down some future conversation: "Oh, of course dude hated The Boondock Saints.
 Dude even hated Ghostbusters!"
 Well, at least dude knows there's a gulf of difference between those two films.
 Ghostbusters rubs me the wrong way, but The Boondock Saints is just ugly posturing.
 And, despite rumors to the contrary, cinematic entertainment doesn't come in one flavor.